How Gut Health and Bacteria Impact Your Immune System

 Omega-3s, which work to increase the growth of the strains of bacteria responsible for producing anti-inflammatory fatty acids.

-Comprehensive GI Support, to assist in repairing the lining of your gastrointestinal system.
+GI Optimal Support, to assist in repairing the lining of your gastrointestinal system.

 Supplements are available over-the-counter and should be used in conjunction with healthy lifestyle choices to achieve the best results in terms of immune function and overall health.
 You should always consult with your primary care physician or qualified wellness expert before beginning a long-term supplementation regimen.